We use cookies to enhance your experience. Click here if you want to read more.

 Uncategorized invoice lines

-Even if this isn’t a mistake per se, it is undoubtedly for many companies a use case of e-invoices that has significant room for improvement.
-The capacity to provide categorization data of sold products and services makes analytics and accounting easier for both supplier and customer.
+Even if this isn’t a mistake per se, it is undoubtedly, for lots of companies, an e-invoice use case with significant room for improvement.
+The capacity to provide categorization data of sold products and services makes analytics and accounting easier for suppliers and customers.
 Even if it’s not a legal requirement of invoice information, it is nevertheless an increasingly requested kind of metadata.

 You can find out more about different types of categorization and use cases in our guide to spend analytics.